 - 1. You are to maintain a log of all injuries and illnesses to anyone on your show if either of the following is true: - 2.
 You should receive a First Aid Report from your First Aid Attendant for every injured employee.
-If the worker requires additional medical attention beyond basic first aid, or misses any work beyond the date of the injury then you must fill out an Employer's Report of Injury or Occupational Disease (F7) and submit to WorkSafeBC within 3 working days.
-Once it has been determined that an F7 is required then an Employers Incident and Investigation Report will be required from the Joint Occupational Health and Safety Committee and must be submitted to WorkSafeBC within 48 hours. - If the patient has refused medical attention, you should also receive a completed Right of Refusal of Medical Aid Form (Form 16).
+If the worker requires additional medical attention beyond basic first aid, or misses any work beyond the date of the injury then you must fill out an Employer's Report of Injury or Occupational Disease (F7) and submit to WSIB within 3 working days. - If the patient has refused medical attention, you should also receive a completed Right of Refusal of Medical Aid Form (Form 16).
 Please be sure to email these forms to the Production Safety Representative and the member union or BCCFU as required.